edgexfoundry/edgex-docs/docs_src/design/adr/0005-Service-Self-Config.md

 NOTE - for historical purposes, it should be noted that config-seed only writes configuration into the configuration/registry service (Consul) once on the first start of EdgeX.
 On subsequent starts of EdgeX, config-seed checks to see if it has already populated the configuration/registry service and will not rewrite configuration again (unless the --overwrite flag is used).

 The design/architectural proposal, therefore, is:
-- removal of the config-seed service (putting the current config-seed repositories in archive)
+- removal of the config-seed service (removing cmd/config-seed from the edgex-go repository)
 - have each EdgeX micro service "self seed" - that is seed Consul with their own required configuration on bootstrap of the service.
 Details of that bootstrapping process are below.

 ### Command Line Options